enderandpeter/win-a2enmod/README.md

   __a2enmod module [location] [-a[dd]] [-norestart]__
 * _module_ - The module to enable or add
-* _location_ - The location to look for the module file if not found in the default directory
+* _location_ - The location to look for the module file if not found in the default directory (ServerRoot\modules)
 * _-add_ - Force script to copy the module file from the location to the default directory
 * _-norestart_ - Don't restart the web server on completion